mrolims/pynamicalsys/docs/source/dds_manifolds.rst

     Eigenvectors: [[0.7801895 +0.j         0.7801895 +0.j        ]
     [0.58514212-0.22116293j 0.58514212+0.22116293j]]

 We confirm what we already knew: the periodic orbit is elliptic.
 Now for the hyperbolic periodic orbit of period 2.
 We know that it is on some symmetry line as well, but we do not know whick one.
 We do know, however, that it is in between the two period 2 islands (Poincaré-Birkhoff theorem).
-We can then use the :py:meth:`find_periodic_orbit <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.find_periodic_orbit>` to perform a two-dimensional search for the periodic orbit within a rectangular region: :math:`(x, y) \in [0.1, 0.3] \times [0.3, 0.55]`.
+We can then use the :py:meth:`find_periodic_orbit <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.find_periodic_orbit>` to perform a two-dimensional search for the periodic orbit within a rectangular region: :math:`(x, y) \in [0.1, 0.3] \times [0.3, 0.55]`.
 We then define a 3D array containing the points in the rectangular region, and we can use the `find_periodic_orbit` method to compute the periodic orbit of period 2.

 .. code-block:: python